MoodyBovine/EasyNuke2/README.md

 EasyNuke2 provides universal commands for casting single target and area of effect BLM and GEO nukes, and WHM cures.

+Notes:
+    *Currently to adjust the position of the gui the variables iPosition_x and iPosition_y must be changed in EasyNuke.lua

 Commands:

 #### element XXX